rosakooijmanss/game2048forcs32/README.md

 At first, we did not realise that there is a possibility that you did not lose, even when the board is full.
 We implemented only that condition.
 However, when there are two tiles with the same number next to eachother, you can still do a move without losing.
 We realised this when we used the tests.
 Then we asked ClaudeAI to help us implement that second condition, which is checking whether every cell had a mergeable neighbor.
 AI helped to find out we had to loop through all the tiles and only check for a mergeable neighbor to the right or below it.

+After we added the game loop and played the game, we found out that whenever we pressed one move consecutively without any tiles moving, it would still add new tiles.
+This would be problematic as it would end the game quickly and that does not happen in the real game.
+Therefore, we asked ClaudeAI to enhance it.
+It came up with Game loop and unnecessary tile generation by not making it possible

 ADD NEW AI USED LIKE
 DISPLAY
 refined and enhanced